dojo/docs/dojo/fx.rst

 Functions provided by the dojo.fx module
 ----------------------------------------

-* `dojo.fx.easing <dojo/fx/easing>`_ -  A collection of easing functions that can be used with dojo.animateProperty and its extensions to modify an animation.

 * `dojo.fx.wipeIn <dojo/fx/wipeIn>`_ -  Wipe in a node (Height 0 to max height of node).

 * `dojo.fx.wipeOut <dojo/fx/wipeOut>`_ -  Wipe out a node (Max height to 0).